syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Pivot-Tables.md

 The Remove method can be used to remove a pivot table from the worksheet.
 You can either remove it by specifying the index or the pivot table name from the collection.

-The following code snippet illustrates how to delete a pivot table at a specified index value using the [RemoveAt](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IPivotTables.html#Syncfusion_XlsIO_IPivotTables_RemoveAt_System_Int32_) method.
+The following code snippet illustrates how to remove a pivot table at a specified index value using the [RemoveAt](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IPivotTables.html#Syncfusion_XlsIO_IPivotTables_RemoveAt_System_Int32_) method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}